Your Child’s Future Is Bright

 - Eye Pressure: High eye pressure could indicate that your child is suffering from glaucoma, so as part of each exam, we test the internal pressure of the eye.

-We will also perform a slit lamp exam.
-This exam allows us to examine your child’s cornea, iris, lens, retina, and optic nerve and look for signs of eye disease.
+- Slit Exam: This exam allows us to examine your child’s cornea, iris, lens, retina, and optic nerve and look for signs of eye disease.

 The American Optometric Association recommends that children undergo their first eye exam between the ages of 6 and 12 months old, then visit their optometrist a second time between the ages of 3 and 5.
 Children should undergo annual eye exams once they begin school.